Bikutaaisback/System-Information-dashboard/README.md

-Using node js to automate and get information of a system on a dashboard
+Using node js to get Information about a system